mr-zwets/upgraded-SHA-gate/README.md

   ## Discussion of LP markups

 Under V1 LPs would only bridge a large sum when there's a sufficient markup on SBCH compared to BCH.
 Once this happened they stop caring about the bridge until they (or someone else) can buy back the same amount of SBCH for less BCH.
 This would mean there would be markups in both directions which is good for the LPs but bad for the users.
 The system isn't great for LPs either because it is very inflexible because they need to lock up large sums with questionable security because of the voting issue.
-In this setup the price of SBCH could be higher and lower than the BCH price, until LPs can profitably move a large sum either way.
+In this setup the price of SBCH could be higher and lower than the BCH price, until LPs can profitably move a large sum either direction.

 With the second version anybody would be able to bring extra BCH over to SBCH meaning the markup would be completely gone, to the benefit of the regular users.
 There would probably still be a markup for bridging back as this takes waiting the rather long voting period before you get back your funds.
 A difference in SBCH <-> BCH price enough to cover this waiting period sets the predictable exchange range.
 Price BCH >= Price SBCH >= Price BCH - waiting cost